GiorgosDrog/diploma_thesis_motion_synthesis/README.md

 Also the folder <b>npy_files</b> must be in the same path as the <b>MainController.py</b> script.
 The MainController.py script is the main script of the project.
 In this script we initialize the models, the Datasets, and we handle the training and the test section of the models.
 Also, in the this script we develop the synthesis and the categories method.

+Steps to execute the code:

 <H2> Requirements to run  </H2>
-The versions of the libraries to runt the code appears below
+The versions of the libraries to run the code appears below

 ![Screenshot (1474)](https://github.com/GiorgosDrog/diploma_thesis_motion_synthesis/assets/72260809/6b8c4538-7d4f-4379-96f8-82e8abee863e)